seanpm2001/SeansLifeArchive_Images_AdCap_Y2025/2025/05_May/24/README.md

 - My session was skipped today. - 2024, Saturday, December 7th to 2025, Saturday, February 22nd
 - On the Capitalist Moon today, I did brief collection, then did an angel claim, before spending some time getting everything back up, before I later left and went to Capitalist Mars.
 I am only gaining a small amount of angels every week, I am still trying to figure out how to progress faster. - 2025, Saturday, March 1st
 - My session was skipped today. - 2025, Saturday, March 8th to 2025, Saturday, May 10th

-</details>

 - On the Capitalist Moon today, I did brief collection, then did an angel claim, before spending some time getting everything back up, before I later left and went to Capitalist Mars.
 I am only gaining a small amount of angels every week, I am still trying to figure out how to progress faster.
 Unfortunately, after my 77 day hiatus, I was unable to double my offline earnings, or double my angel claim, as I feared an ad would crash the game, and take away all earnings.
 I would try this again on Mars. - 2025, Saturday, May 17th

+</details>

+- On the Capitalist Moon today, I did brief collection, then did an angel claim, before spending some time getting everything back up, before I later left and went to Capitalist Mars.
+I am only gaining a small amount of angels every week, I am still trying to figure out how to progress faster. - 2025, Saturday, May 24th

 </details>